The Space Lady: Personal life

-Susan was born in Pueblo, CO and grew up in Las Animas, CO, leaving there in 1966 to attend Colorado University in Boulder.
+Susan was born in Pueblo, CO and grew up in Las Animas, CO, leaving there in 1966 to attend the University of Colorado in Boulder.
 However, she struggled to find meaningful direction in the academic world.
 After a little over two years, she joined the hippie movement in San Francisco where she met her first husband, Joel Dunsany, who was evading the draft at the time.
 Because of his fears of being caught and sent to Vietnam or prison, they lived without IDs or jobs, taking a "vow of poverty" in order to protect him and avoid making any contribution to the "Establishment," i.e., the military-industrial complex.

 Throughout the 70s they subsisted on their artwork, with Susan selling drawings, collages, poetry booklets, and various novelties, like trendy badges, pins, and earrings, on the street.
 Joel had aspired to become a one-man-rock-band, calling himself "The Cosmic Man," and wearing what has now become The Space Lady's winged helmet, but his fear kept him from performing in public, although his engaging personality gained him a couple of enthusiastic followers who drove the two of them to Boston, where they said his music would be well received.
 Still, no public appearances occurred, and the one-man-band idea was finally abandoned, although Joel and Susan briefly formed a 4-piece ambient synthesizer and guitar band called "Blind Juggler."
 That band was short-lived, too, and, except for a cassette of ambient, experimental music called "The Cosmic Man" which was co-created by Joel & Susan, no more music was forthcoming from the couple until 1980, when Susan went out on her own with an old, battered accordion, by now desperate to support a family with a 10-month-old baby.